Technical report: Graph Neural Networks go Grammatical

-\end{thm} \begin{proof} Proposition \ref{prop:statereachML1} leads to only four variables. $M$ for the square matrices, $V_c$ for the column vectors, $V_r$ for the row vectors and $S$ for the scalars.
+\begin{proof} Proposition \ref{prop:statereachML1sup} leads to only four variables. $M$ for the square matrices, $V_c$ for the column vectors, $V_r$ for the row vectors and $S$ for the scalars.
 We define a CFG $G_{\cur L_1}$ where the rules of a given variable is every possible operation in $\ML{\cur L_1}$ that produce this variable:

 As any operation in the rules of $G_{\cur L_1}$ belongs to $\cur L_1$, it is clear that $L(G_{\cur L_1}) \inclu \ML {\cur L_1} $.
-For the other inclusion, a simple inductive proof on the maximal number of rules shows that any sentence produced by $\ML {\cur L_1}$ can obviously be derived from $G_{\cur L_1}$, $\ML {\cur L_1} = L(G_{\cur L_1})$.
+For the other inclusion, a simple inductive proof on the maximal number of rules shows that any sentence produced by $\ML {\cur L_1}$ can be derived from $G_{\cur L_1}$.
+We have then $\ML {\cur L_1} = L(G_{\cur L_1})$.
 For any scalar $s,s'$, since $\diag s$ and $s\cdot s'$ produce a scalar, the only way to produce a scalar from another variable is to pass through a vector dot product.
 It implies that to generate scalars, we only need to be able to generate vectors.
-We can then reduce $G_{\cur L_1}$ by removing $S$ and setting $V_c$ as starting variable.
+We can then reduce $G_{\cur L_1}$ by removing the scalar variable $S$ and setting $V_c$ as starting variable.

 To ensure that the start variable is $V_c$, a mandatory subsequent operation will be $MV_c$ for any matrix variable $M$.
 As a consequence, by associativity of the matrix multiplication, $MM$ and $(V_c)(V_r)$ can be removed from the rule of $M$.